Header photo

 Let's go back the way we came.

-Now we come to the old railroad bridge abutments.
+Shortly we come to the old railroad bridge abutments.

 The bridge was built about 1858, and was abandoned in 1901 when the tracks moved north.